fuzzyetdeadly/sor4-pandoras-box/functional/project-information.md

 This section contains information about noteworthy surprises found within the bigfile

 * The game supports multiple **"stances"** for characters.
 These are used for characters such as Murphy to control their ability to access different moves (e.g. armor, other moves, etc.) when they switch stances.
 Note that if armor/stamina is configured, it will be the same for every stance above the original.
+* It is possible to have more than one `move` switched using the move selection.
+Every `move` has a configuration allowing you to bind it to one of the character select options, and another to configure the `alt move`.
+By assigning these inputs, you can have sets of moves to switch with character move selection!